saurabhs679/AgileMinds-Soen6011summer2023/README.md

 They can select candidates who have applied for an offer and schedule interviews with them.
 The dashboard provides a comprehensive overview of all job postings, applications, and interview schedules.

-### Student Dashboard:
+### Student/Candidate Dashboard:
-Students have their own dashboard where they can create and modify their profiles.
+Students/Candidates have their own dashboard where they can create and modify their profiles.
 They can build and upload their resumes, highlighting their skills, education, and work experience.
-Students can search and browse job offers based on their preferences and qualifications.
+They can search and browse job offers based on their preferences and qualifications.
 They can apply for desired job postings through the platform.
 The dashboard allows students to track the status of their applications and receive notifications when they are called for an interview.